seas-yoselyn/BC_Nexus/Create the Input Datafiles/ReadMe_CofigurationFileForCLEWsy.md

 ```
 Model: V1.1.7_BC_CLEWS_Model-REF Scenario-LND intensity Ave
 ```
-# CLEWsy Output Format
+# CLEWsy Output Format & Directory
-This is the datafile structure required for otoole or MoManI (capital/small letters sensitive syntax)
+This is the datafile structure required for otoole or MoManI (capital/small letters sensitive syntax) and also identifying the CLEWsy output directory.
 ```
 OutputFormat: otoole
 otooleOutputDirectory: CLEWsy_outputs